 The Paço Real da Bemposta Palace

-The current Military Academy, this palace was originally built in the XVII century, and it was meant to be the residence of D. Catarina de Bragança.
-It was destroyed by the earthquake in 1775, but recently renovated.
-It’s worth visiting its chapel; and until the end of this year, it hosts a temporary exhibition dedicated to Marquês Sá da Bandeira – the last anti-slavery marques, proclaimed within the Lisbon program, the Ibero-American capital of culture.
+Currently is the Military Academy and its palace was originally built in the 17th century, meant to be the residence of D. Catarina de Bragança.
+It was destroyed by the earthquake in 1755, but then renovated.
+It’s worth visiting its chapel.

 Another recommendation to fill up your stomach.
 Located in front of the Hospital dos Capuchos, it’s surrounded by a garden.
 The PSI restaurant is a place for the true fans of vegetarian food.
 The Dalai Lama approves, as he was a guest there once.